-Finally, we considered the advantage to be gained by using the express checkout where customers in the queue have no more than 8 items to purchase.
+From this information we can assess a service-level agreement for the system.
+A service-level agreement typically incorporates a time bound and a probability bound on paths through the system behaviour.
+We considered the advantage to be gained by using the express checkout where customers in the queue have no more than 8 items to purchase.
 As would be expected, the sale is always likely to be completed more quickly at the express checkout but the advantage is not as great as might be expected.
-At the express checkout 50% of sales are completed within 40 seconds as opposed to the 44 seconds spent at a normal checkout (see Figure 36(c)).
+At the express checkout 50% of sales are completed within 40 seconds as opposed to the 44 seconds spent at a normal checkout (see Fig. 20 (right)).
 In our model we included the possibility of customers with 8 items or fewer choosing to go to a normal checkout instead of the express checkout, because we have seen this happening in practice.
 This goes some way to explaining why the difference in the results is not larger.